Stoozy/CS313-HW1/P9/README.md

 # Solution

-Array version:
+This problem requires a solution that uses an array implementation and a solution that uses linked list implementation.
+I have descriptions for both in this readme.

+## Array:

         1. Generate a random n (size of subsequence) (I've limited this to 1 to 6;
         2. Generate random values from 0 to 1 (boolean) for each item in the sequence
         3. Check if sequence is a deBruijn sequence by checking every contiguous subsequence of length n is unique.
         4. if it's not a deBruijn sequence, mutate each value with a probability of 5%
         5. repeat steps 4 and 3 until a solution is reached.

 I've decided to keep a vector of strings called subsequences where each string is a bit string.